INTERNATIONAL

 Article 42 of the Convention only applies to certain outgoing cases; it will never apply to incoming cases in the United States.
 Article 42 states:

-Authority of the requested State may require a power of attorney from the
+of the requested State may require a power of attorney from the applicant only

-applicant only if it acts on his or her behalf in judicial proceedings or
+if it acts on his or her behalf in judicial proceedings or before other

-power of attorney before it can process the case, in order for ORS to represent
+of attorney before it can process the case, in order for

 There are many resources available that may assist in learning and understanding the Hague Convention.